mirrexagon/lua-irc-engine/README.md

 ---

-Nearly all callbacks receive a sender table as their first argument.
+Nearly all callbacks receive a sender table as their first argument after the IRC object.
 These should not be confused with sender functions, discussed in the next section, "Extending the module".

 Sender tables are derived from the message prefix, and are structured like this: